1ay1/neowall/README.md

 - [swaybg](https://github.com/swaywm/swaybg) - Simple wallpaper tool for Sway
 - [mpvpaper](https://github.com/GhostNaN/mpvpaper) - Video wallpapers with mpv
 - [hyprpaper](https://github.com/hyprwm/hyprpaper) - Wallpaper utility for Hyprland

+## FAQ

+### Why is it called "Staticwall" if it changes wallpapers dynamically?

+Because it's written in statically compiled C code.
+The fact that your wallpaper cycles is merely a dynamic side effect of our static determinism.
+We're committed to the name, even if it doesn't make sense anymore.

+Also, "Dynamicwall" was taken and "Sometimesstaticwall" didn't have the same ring to it.

+### Does it really set wallpapers until it doesn't?

+Yes.
+It sets wallpapers reliably until something goes wrong (like you unplugging all your monitors, or the heat death of the universe).
+We're being honest about our limitations.

+### Why another wallpaper daemon?

+Because the existing ones didn't crash the way we wanted them to.
+Just kidding – we actually focused on *not* crashing, which turned out to be surprisingly effective.

+### Is this production-ready?

+It sets wallpapers.
+On Wayland.
+Until it doesn't.
+You decide what "production-ready" means to you.

 ## Support